The Growing Child: Newborn

 What can my baby say?

 At this early age, crying is a baby's only form of communication.
 At first, all of

-a baby's cries sound similar, but parents soon recognize different types of cries
+a baby's cries sound the same.
+But parents soon recognize different types of cries

-for hunger, discomfort, frustration, fatigue, and even loneliness.
-Sometimes, a baby's
+for hunger, discomfort, frustration, tiredness, and even loneliness.
+Sometimes, a

-cries can easily be answered with a feeding, or a diaper change.
-Other times, the
+baby's cries can easily be answered with a feeding or a diaper change.
+Other times,

-cause of the crying can be a mystery and crying stops as quickly as it begins.
-Regardless
+the cause of the crying can be a mystery.
+The crying stops as quickly as it begins.

-of the cause, responding to your baby's cries with a comforting touch and words are
+But whatever the cause, it's important to respond to your baby's cries with a comforting

-essential in helping your baby learn to trust you and rely on you for love and security.
+touch and words.
+This helps your baby learn to trust you and rely on you for love

 What does my baby understand?